 by Ben Jones

 Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master (July, 2017)

 by Ryan Sleeper

 Tableau 10 for Data Scientists on Lynda.com

 As a former Tableau Zen Master, Matt

-has an incredible knowledgable of Tableau and he's also a gifted speaker and trainer.
+has an incredible knowledge of Tableau and he's also a gifted speaker and trainer.
 While this course isn't free, it will definitely be worth your time and money.